-Taft College does participate in the following Federal Student Loan programs:
+Taft College participates in the following Federal Student Loan program:

-- Federal Direct Loan Program Managed and issued by the U.S. Department of Education - Federal Family Education Loan Program Managed and issued by private lenders.
+Federal Direct Loan Program - Managed and issued by the U.S. Department of Education

 Federal Pell Grant

 Federal Pell Grants are financial awards to help eligible undergraduates pay for their college education.
 For many students, these grants provide a foundation of financial aid to which aid from other federal and non-federal sources may be added.
 Unlike loans, grants do not have to be repaid.